International Legion (Ukraine): Strength and organization

 Kacper Rękawek, a researcher on foreign fighters in Ukraine, stressed the large number of volunteers announced by Ukraine were "people who applied, who got in touch with the Ukrainian Embassy" and not necessarily the number of foreign fighters in Ukraine.

 On 3 March 2022, Zelenskyy announced 16,000 foreign volunteers had attempted to join the International Legion.

 On 7 March 2022, Ukrainian Foreign Minister Dmytro Kuleba stated that more than 20,000 volunteers from 52 countries have volunteered to fight for Ukraine.
 He did not mention the home countries of the volunteers, saying that some of the countries forbid their citizens from fighting for other countries.
 He also did not specify how many of the foreign volunteers have arrived in Ukraine.

-However, investigations in early 2023 by the New York Times and VICE have placed the number of foreign fighters far lower, stating that there were actually only 1,5002,000 foreign fighters supporting Kyiv.
+However, investigations in early 2023 by the New York Times and VICE have placed the number of foreign fighters far lower, stating that there were actually only 1,5002,000 foreign fighters supporting Ukraine.
 Marco Bocchese, an assistant professor of international relations at Webster Vienna Private University, called the claim of 20,000 volunteers "pure propaganda".

 Recruits with past military experience have described the legion as insufficiently officered, leading to unnecessary casualties.